supsi-dacd-isaac/krangpower/docs/source/graph.rst

 Krang.graph
 ===========

-:code:`Krang` has a graph attributes that returns a networkx_ :code:`Graph`.
+:code:`Krang` has a graph attribute that returns a networkx_ :code:`Graph`.
 The nodes of this graph are constituted by the buses; the edges are the elements that connect these buses, such as :code:`Line`, :code:`Transformer`, :code:`Reactor`...

 The nodes have: